Kevin Pillar Player Props: Braves vs. Athletics

 Kevin Pillar At The Plate

-- Pillar is batting .247 with three doubles, five home runs and four walks.
+- Pillar is hitting .262 with four doubles, six home runs and four walks.

-- Pillar has reached base via a hit in 16 games this season (of 31 played), and had multiple hits in three of those games.
+- In 53.1% of his 32 games this season, Pillar has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.